 - In The Hereward Trilogy, the breakup of Wild Edric's Wish Hounds foreshadows the eventual fate of Hereward's own gang.
 There's a failed attempt to regroup the former, and the latter do regroup (those of them still alive) - but not for long.

 Live Action TV

 - A famous example comes from Blake's 7 which saw most of the cast being split up after the loss of their Cool Ship and the main title character departing the series (only to return and get killed in the last episode.

 - One season of CSI: Crime Scene Investigation saw the usual ensemble split up between night and swing shifts.

 - The Farscape gang went their separate ways at one point, only to find that the bounties on their heads made splitting up too dangerous.

 - Happened to House, twice.
 Once at the end of Season 3, and again in season 4.
 It wasn't until midway through season 6 that he got most of both teams back, but given his personality it is probably only a matter of time before it happens again.

 - LOST.
 The last time "the whole gang" (minus everyone who's died along the way) is gathered has to be 4.01, "The Beginning of the End".
-A very fundamental split in ideology occurs in that episode, and although that particular disagreement no longer carries any weight, as of the conclusion of season 5 there hasn't been a single episode to feature all (or even a vast majority) of the characters in the same setting.
+A very fundamental split in ideology occurs in that episode, and the majority of the core group aren't united in one place again until two seasons later where 3 years have passed in the show.]]

 - Merlin; The Four-Temperament Ensemble composed of Merlin, Arthur, Morgana and Guinevere slowly falls apart throughout the course of season two due to Morgana's increasing isolation, and sundered forever at the end of the season when she's taken away by her half-sister.
 In the wake of her absence, the remaining three become a tight Power Trio, and at the end of season three there's a brand new Fellowship in the form of the Knights of the Round Table.